 Pinterest isn’t exactly that social of a social media platform.
 Confused?
-Pinterest has recently announced that it is more interested in being a search engine, like Google, than another social media network, like Facebook.
-Why?
-If you aren’t familiar with Pinterest, look at their dashboard:
+Pinterest is more interested in being a search engine, like Google, than another social media network, like Facebook.

-Using Pinterest to Increase Traffic to Your Veterinary Website
+2) Using Pinterest Can Increase Traffic to Your Veterinary Website

 Maybe someone is looking for information on pet nutrition or brushing their dog’s teeth.
 As Pinterest and the idea of “visual search” becomes more popular, people are going to turn to Pinterest, like they currently use Google, to search for information.
 When they search on Pinterest, they will find related “pins”, what Pinterest calls the posts you make, to help them solve the problem they have.
 Pins can be linked to websites.
 That means that in a few simple steps, a current or prospective new client can go from looking for pet health tips on Pinterest to being linked to your veterinary hospital’s website.